 Keep track of your bird sightings year round with eBird, a simple way to record your observations online and share what you’ve seen with scientists, educators, and other bird watchers.
 Submit and retrieve your own observations or find out what other eBirders are reporting from across the world.
 Your observations become part of a long-term database accessible to anyone who wants to learn more about the movements and distribution of birds.

-- Citizen Science Bird Quest (free download): This free booklet is self-explanatory and will walk you through six citizen science related activities.
+- Explorer’s Guidebook (free download): This free booklet is self-explanatory and will walk you through six citizen science related activities and is available in English and Spanish.

 - Feathered Friends (free download): This free, easy-to-use lesson series will help you teach science content year-round through the birds that visit.
 Use the March lesson in this series for activities around eBird.

 - eBird Essentials for Educators (free download): A go-to guide for educators who wish to use eBird with student groups.
-This guide complements the eBird Essentials course.
+This guide complements the eBird Essentials course, a free course that gives you the ins and outs of using eBird.

 - Citizen Science: 15 Lessons that Bring Biology to Life (book): This book makes citizen science accessible to 6th-12th grade educators by helping them lead their students through inquiry-based activities that contribute to ongoing citizen science-based research.

-- Integrating Inquiry for Educators: Developing Student Science Practices: A new self-paced course designed to help educators explore the process of inquiry and scientific investigation, especially as inspired by outdoor observations and citizen-science participation.
+- Inspiring Investigations Through Citizen Science : A new self-paced course designed to help educators explore the process of inquiry and scientific investigation, especially as inspired by outdoor observations and citizen-science participation.